-We note that after analyzing the event, we hit a new natural gas throughput peak on January 29, at 799,550 Dekatherms (Dth), which is nine percent above our prior firm peak load.
+We note that after analyzing the event, we hit a new natural gas throughput peak on January 29, at 799,550 Dekatherms (Dth), which is nine three percent above our prior firm and interruptible throughput peak load.

 2. January 30, 2019